timetraveller-123/tp/docs/DeveloperGuide.md

 * 2b.
 The person is allergic to the input medication.
     * 2b1.
 The user input the wrong medication resulting in the error.
       * 2b1a.
-PharmHub shows an `Patient Allergy` warning message.
-      * 2b1b.
-User edits the command.
+PharmHub warns the user.
-        <br>**Use case resumes from step 3.**
+        <br>**Use case resumes from step 2.**
     * 2b2.
-The User wants to overwrite the warning.
+The User wants to ignore the warning.
       * 2b2a.
-PharmHub shows an `Patient Allergy` warning message.
+PharmHub warns the user
       * 2b2b.
-User acknowledges the allergy warning but chooses to proceed by adding an `IA/` (Ignore Allergy) flag to the command.
+User acknowledges the allergy warning but chooses to ignore it.
       * 2b2c.
-User confirms the order by resubmitting with the `IA/` flag.
-      * 2b2d.
-PharmHub creates the order with the provided information, including the `IA/` flag.
+PharmHub creates the order with the provided information.
-      * 2b2e.
-PharmHub confirms the successful creation of the order, noting the allergy warning and the "IA" flag.
         <br>**Use case resumes from step 3.**

 In this use case, a pharmacist adds a medication order for a patient using PharmHub.